msp1974/wiserHeatAPIv2/README.md

 Using your router, or something else, identify the IP address of your HeatHub, it usually identifies itself as the same ID as the ``WiserHeatXXXXXX``

-Alternatively see the wiserhub2apitest.py file for how to use the api to discover you hub
+Alternatively see the test_api_discovery.py file for how to use the api to discover your hub

-## 4. Add values in you wiserkeys.params
+## 4. Add values in you params.py to run tests
-Create a file called wiserkeys.params and place two lines, one with the wiser IP and the other with the key it self. e.g.
+Create a file called params.py and place two lines, one with the wiser IP or hostname and the other with the secret key. e.g.
 ```
-wiserkey=ABCDCDCDCCCDCDC
+HOST=192.168.0.22
-wiserhubip=192.168.0.22
+KEY=ABCDCDCDCCCDCDC

 ```

 ## 5. Run the sample
-To help understand the api simply look at the sample code ```tests/test_api_properties.py``` and the fully commented code.
+To help understand the api simply look at the test sample code ```tests/test_api_properties.py```, ```tests/test_api_methods.py``` or ```tests/test_api_discovery.py``` and the fully commented code.

 ## 6. Documentation

-Documentation available in [docs](docs) directory and within comments in the code
+Documentation available in [docs](docs/info.md) directory and within comments in the code

 *Changelog*